NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.Despill.rst

 |pluginIcon|

-*This documentation is for version 1.0 of Despill.*
+*This documentation is for version 1.0 of Despill (net.sf.openfx.Despill).*

 Description
 -----------